Epistemix-Inc/FRED-tutorials/vaccine/README.md

 ## Introduction

-This example builds on the the Flu with Behavior model (see `../flu-with-behavior`) by adding an `INFLUENZA_VACCINE` condition that allows agents to be exposed to a vaccine that probabilistically protects the agent from influenza by setting `INFLUENZA.sus = 0`.
+This example builds on the the Flu with Behavior model (see `../flu-with-behavior`) by adding an `INFLUENZA_VACCINE` condition that allows agents to be exposed to a vaccine that protects the agent from influenza with a probability equal to `vaccine_effectiveness` by setting `INFLUENZA.sus = 0`.

 ## Review of code implementing the model